-Jamaican jerk chicken is something I first had when I was at university in Bristol, SW England.
 There’s an area of the city that has a fairly large Caribbean population which holds an annual carnival with lots of music and, of course, food.
-Growing up in Scotland, it was a type of food I’d never been exposed to and I immediately loved the flavors.
+Plantains, Jerk chicken and curried goat were all things I was happy to dive in to (and still am).

 How to make jerk chicken

 Jerk chicken is really easy to make:

 - Roughly chop the larger marinade ingredients (onion, garlic and ginger).

 - Rub over the chicken and marinade for a good few hours.

 If you prefer not to or can’t grill, then you can also bake the chicken in the oven.
 However with a grill pan, it helps get some of those delicious grill flavors in there along with all the spice.
 You’d typically make this with chicken on the bone, but I have used boneless thighs as they are both quicker to cook and easier to eat.

 See how it comes together in the short video!

 I searched through a number of recipes before deciding what exactly to add.
 While I have ended up using a fairly broad range of spices in here, this is to keep closer to the more traditional flavors.
 Plus, I am always one for adding things like cinnamon and nutmeg so I wasn’t going to miss them out.